Aibeecara-Development/ai-aibeecara/README.md

    ```
    As well as `.env` files with `GEMINI_KEY` and `DEEPGRAM_KEY` in `evaluation/grammar-correction` and `evaluation/speech-recognition` respectively if needed.

+# IMPORTANT:
+Make sure to increment the exchange_count in the request body for each new user input in the chatbot.

 ## API Endpoints

 ### 1. `/chat/` (POST)